iremkapucuoglu/p4b-website/content/en/posts/use-cases-goat-urban-development-concepts.md

 In addition, locations of alternative and sustainable mobility such as carsharing, bikesharing or charging stations for e-cars can be displayed and dynamically changed or additional stations can be added.
 Thus, ideal new locations can be identified to provide access to these environmentally friendly mobility options to the entire population in the future, if possible.

+<iframe src="[https://player.vimeo.com/video/754586552?h=ebea094923](https://player.vimeo.com/video/754586552?h=ebea094923 "https://player.vimeo.com/video/754586552?h=ebea094923")" width="1920" height="1080" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>

 ## Try GOAT!

-Do you also want to perform location planning analyses with GOAT or are you interested in further functions?
-Contact us or try the free GOAT demo!
+Do you also want to perform location planning analyses with GOAT or are you interested in further functions?[ Contact us ](/en/contact/ "Contact Plan4Better here!")or try the [free GOAT demo](/en/request-demo/ "Try GOAT for free!")!

 ## References

-complan Kommunalberatung GmbH, 2017. city of Jena.2030+ - integrated urban development concept.
-City of Jena, Jena.
+complan Kommunalberatung GmbH, 2017.
+Stadt Jena.
+2030+ - Integriertes Stadtentwicklungskonzept.
+Stadt Jena, Jena.

-Translated with www.DeepL.com/Translator (free version)